 What does the competition look like?

-Before the competition officially begins, both developers and NPOs will receive trainings.
-The developer trainings will be led by a member of our Accessibility Services Team and will cover the basic a11y skills participants will need to successfully engage in the competition.
-The Community Group training will cover what to expect from the competition, strategies to best engage with their teams, and and overview of accessibility.
+Before the competition officially begins, both developers and NPOs will receive training.
+The developer training will be led by a member of our Accessibility Services Team and will cover the basic a11y skills participants will need to successfully engage in the competition.
+The Community Group training will cover what to expect from the competition, strategies to best engage with their teams, and an overview of accessibility.

 The competition runs from mid-August to mid-November, with an awards ceremony in January where the results are announced.
 Outside of working with your team and organization, It includes four major events, all of which are conducted virtually: